Cross-Region Building Counting in Satellite Imagery using Counting Consistency: Conclusion

 \section{Conclusion}

 In this paper, we have addressed the challenging problem of cross-region building counting.
 We propose two counting consistency constraints to help direct the domain adaptation for the counting problem over the unlabeled target dataset.
 Exploiting the structure that should be there in the density map, we use adversarial learning to align the features across domains.
 Furthermore, we have introduced a large-scale dataset based on satellite imagery consisting of regions belonging to various South Asian regions to validate our domain adaptation methodology.
 The quantitative results prove that adapting the source trained model using our approach of count consistency and output space adaptation can predict counts from the target dataset quite accurately.
 Our proposed approach acts as a benchmark in this setting as it does not require any labeled images from the target dataset, making the whole process of building counting computationally efficient and labor-saving.
 We reported an improvement of {approximately 7\% on the IML-DAC dataset, and approximately 20\% on the South Asian subset of xView} over the model trained on the source dataset only.
-Huge improvement South Asian subset of xView could be due to the reason that both developed and developing regions in xView are captured at the same resolution and the same sensors.
-On the other hand, comparatively less improvement on the IML-DAC dataset could be due to the large domain shift and demonstrate that our dataset is more challenging.
+The huge improvement South Asian subset of xView could be due to the reason that both developed and developing regions in xView are captured at the same resolution and with the same sensors.
+On the other hand, comparatively less improvement on the IML-DAC dataset could be due to the large domain shift and demonstrate that our dataset is more challenging. \textbf{Conflict of Interest:} We wish to confirm that there are no known conflicts of interest associated with this publication and there has been no significant financial support for this work that could have influenced its outcome.
+We confirm that the manuscript has been read and approved by all named authors and that there are no other persons who satisfied the criteria for authorship but are not listed.
+We further confirm that the order of authors listed in the manuscript has been approved by all of us.
+We confirm that we have given due consideration to the protection of intellectual property associated with this work and that there are no impediments to publication, including the timing of publication, with respect to intellectual property.
+We confirm that we have followed the regulations of our institutions concerning intellectual property.
+We understand that the corresponding author is the sole contact for the Editorial process (including the Editorial Manager and direct communications with the office).
+He/she is responsible for communicating with the other authors about progress, submissions of revisions, and final approval of proofs.
+We confirm that we have provided a current, correct email address which is accessible by the corresponding author.

+\textbf{Data Availability:} The target dataset IML-DAC that supports the findings of our methodology can be accessed at: \href{https://github.com/intelligentMachines-ITU/domain-Adaptive-Building-Counting}{https://github.com / intelligentMachines-ITU/domain-Adaptive-Building-Counting}.